PoisotLab/ms_svd_networks/reviews.md

 > This has been addressed in-text as opposed to an appendix.
 Although Singular
 > Value Decomposition forms the initial step in calculating entropy it is the
-> $\mathbf{\Sigma}$ matrix that is of interest for further calculations and it is more
+> $\mathbf{\Sigma}$ matrix that is of interest for further calculations and it
-> important that the reader grasp those concepts as opposed to getting bogged
+> is more important that the reader grasp those concepts as opposed to getting
-> down in some of the other mathematical details.
-That being said we have
+> bogged down in some of the other mathematical details (which might require to
+> stray very far from the ecology and into linear algebra).
+That being said, we
-> briefly included how the $\mathbf{\U}$ and $\mathbf{\V}$ matrices are derived (ca. l.
-152 in .md) and have
+> have briefly included how the $\mathbf{\U}$ and $\mathbf{\V}$ matrices are
-> expanded on the definition of a diagonal matrix (ca. l.
-153 in .md)
+> derived (ca. l.
+152 in .md) and have expanded on the definition of a diagonal
-> (which is arguably more critical in terms of reader comprehension)
+> matrix (ca. l.
+153 in .md).

 c) how is nestedness calculated?

-> We already point to the paper which describes calculating nestedness in l.
-213
-> but have also added that “nestedness is calculated based on the number of
+> We have clarified this point by that “nestedness is calculated based on the
-> shared links between species pairs...” in the preceding paragraph (ca l.
-219)
+> number of shared links between species pairs...” in the preceding paragraph
-> to better mirror how we have described connectance and spectral radius.
+> (ca l.
+219) to better mirror how we have described connectance and spectral
+> radius.
+The original article describing $\eta$ has a lengthy appendix on how
+> the calculation actually works.

 ## Please comment on the methods, results and data interpretation.
 If there are any objective errors, or if the conclusions are not supported, you should detail your concerns.